Skip to content

 Bronchoscopy & HALO Procedures Faculty Lead

 Oscar is a Pulmonary and Critical Care attending at Penn Medicine and the Center for Resuscitation Science in Philadelphia.
 He is passionate about improving the care for patients during cardiac arrest and in the peri-arrest period.
-He is currently exploring the best ways to deliver education around high acuity, low occurrence (HALO) procedures and immersing himself in the world of in-situ simulations in the MICU.
-His educational conference, REVIVE, focusses on resuscitation, cardiac arrest, and post-arrest care.
+He is currently exploring the best ways to deliver education on high-acuity, low-occurrence (HALO) procedures and immersing himself in the world of in-situ simulations in the MICU.
+His educational conference, REVIVE, focuses on resuscitation, cardiac arrest, and post-arrest care.

 Sean Runnels MD – Anesthesiology